-- Causing internal damage to the components. - Affecting drivability, emissions, and reliability.
+- Causing internal damage to the components. - Affecting driveability, emissions, and reliability.

-Replace the rear axle lubricant anytime the rear axle has been submerged in water.
-Water may have contaminated the rear axle lubricant, which is not normally checked or changed unless a leak is suspected or other axle repair is required.
+Any time the rear axle submerges in water, replace the rear axle lubricant.
+Water may contaminate the rear axle lubricant, which is not a normal maintenance inspection item unless there is a possibility of a leak or other axle repair is required.